 by Alex Cordier on Oct 20, 2016

-If you plan to turn your garage into a home fitness centre, you want to make sure that the space will be comfortable for working out.
+If you plan to turn your garage into a home fitness center, you want to make sure that space will be comfortable for working out.
 If your garage lacks heating and insulation, that means that it could get cold during the winter.

 Before you start bringing in equipment, you may want to consider insulating the walls of the garage and replacing the garage door with an insulated door.
 In addition to this, you may also want to look into buying a space heater for your garage gym.

 A garage can be a great place for a home gym, but you need to manage the space wisely.
 Since you are probably going to want to be able to do a diverse range of workouts, you will need to manage garage storage space in a way that allows you to store all of the equipment while still leaving enough room to perform workouts.

 To maximize your storage space, you are probably going to need to look into a variety of different wall mount racks, overhead storage solutions, and specialized racks for certain pieces of equipment.
 As an example, you could buy something like a bumper plate rack to store all of your plates.